Understanding Language Prior of LVLMs by Contrasting Chain-of-Embedding: Further Analysis

 \section{Further Analysis}

-In this section, we elaborate on the limitations of attention-based and output-based analysis for language prior in LVLMs.

-First, for attention-based methods, we argue that a higher visual attention weight does not necessarily imply better visual grounding.
+\paragraph{Analysis on the limitations of attention-based and output-based LP analysis.} First, for attention-based methods, we argue that a higher visual attention weight does not necessarily imply better visual grounding.
 As shown in Figure~\ref{fig:attention}, under weak language priors, the model is able to correctly attend to the key areas that are semantically related to the given instruction.
 However, under strong language priors, we observe a pathological attention pattern in which the model's attention becomes abnormally concentrated in a limited region of the image.
 We refer to this phenomenon as an attention sink.
 In such cases, although the aggregated visual attention weight appears high, it does not reflect meaningful visual processing.
 Instead, the model is effectively bypassing genuine visual understanding by fixating on irrelevant or static regions, thereby undermining the utility of attention-based metrics as reliable indicators of visual integration.

 To better understand why output-based representations are less effective in capturing language prior behavior, we visualize how representation distances vary across the latent and output spaces.
 As shown in Figure~\ref{fig:dist_metrics}, the projection from the latent space to the output token space tends to obscure semantic distinctions that are otherwise indicative of the model's underlying behavior—such as whether it is performing effective visual grounding or defaulting to language priors.
 This observation aligns with our earlier argument: surface-level outputs alone may not faithfully reflect the internal decision-making process of LVLMs.
 Instead, meaningful behavioral signals often reside in the deeper latent representations, emphasizing the importance of analyzing internal dynamics rather than relying solely on output-level comparisons.